 Each year, Cleveland Clinic produces 19 million pounds of laundry.
 In 2018, we partnered with Evergreen Cooperative Laundry to develop a more sustainable solution for our laundry needs.
 A worker-owned enterprise launched in 2008 by a working group including the Cleveland Foundation, the Cleveland Clinic, University Hospitals, Case Western Reserve University and the municipal government, the Evergreen Cooperative Initiative’s goal is to create living-wage jobs in six low-income neighborhoods in Greater University Circle.
 Evergreen offers a path to employment for people marginalized by past incarceration or living below the poverty line.
 Our partnership with Evergreen will add over 100 new employees, tripling the workforce at Cleveland Clinic’s laundry facilities in the Collinwood neighborhood of Cleveland.
 Additionally, Evergreen’s facility, the first LEED Gold commercial laundry facility in the region, supports our commitment to reducing our environmental impact with its highly efficient laundering equipment that minimizes energy and water use.

 Local and Diverse Spending

-Cleveland Clinic strives to increase diverse participation in procurement opportunities for businesses that are 51% owned and operated by minorities, women, veterans, service-disabled veterans, LGBTQ, or are HUB-Zone certified.
+Cleveland Clinic is dedicated to increasing procurement opportunities for businesses that are at least 51% owned and operated by minorities, women, veterans, service-disabled veterans, individuals identifying as LGBTQ and/or are Historically Under-utilized Business Zone (HUBZone) certified.

-- Identifying new opportunities for diverse businesses across the Cleveland Clinic enterprise, as well as Tier II* opportunities with our contracted vendors.
+- Identifying and communicating favorable conditions enterprise-wide for diverse businesses, including Tier II opportunities with our contracted vendors

-Since 2010, we’ve spent over $881 million with certified diverse suppliers across all 72 service and product categories.
+Since 2010, we have spent more than $970 million with certified diverse suppliers across all 72 service and product categories.